EthanHaller/PWP-Website/README.md

 # Profit with Purpose

 Profit with Purpose is a professional website developed for the Profit with Purpose organization at the University of Virginia (UVA).
-Their goal is to strive to deliver impact-based consulting and investment to early-stage ESG startups from diverse perspectives.
+Their goal is to deliver impact-based consulting and investment to early-stage ESG startups from diverse perspectives.
 This project was created in collaboration with the executive members of the organization to design and populate the website's content effectively.

 ## Project Overview